Mapping Variables¶

 Some Jitterbit variables that are listed may not be applicable to the specific operation.
 Refer to the documentation on each variable under Jitterbit Variables.

-Mapping to a Target Field¶
+Map to a Target Field

 Variables can be mapped by dragging and dropping, double-clicking, or manually inserting the variable's reference path:

-Drag-and-drop: Dragging and dropping variables can be done in mapping mode and script mode:
+• Drag-and-drop: Dragging and dropping variables can be done in mapping mode and script mode:

-Mapping mode: Within the Variables tab on the left, drag a variable on the left to an appropriate target field on the right:
+• Mapping mode: Within the Variables tab on the left, drag a variable on the left to an appropriate target field on the right:

-Script mode: Within the Variables tab on the right, drag a variable on the right to an appropriate target field on the left:
+• Script mode: Within the Variables tab on the right, drag a variable on the right to an appropriate target field on the left:

-Double-click: In script mode, double-click the variable in the Variables tab to insert the variable's reference at your cursor's location within the script.
+• Double-click: In script mode, double-click the variable in the Variables tab to insert the variable's reference at your cursor's location within the script.

-Manual insertion: You can open an editable script area to manually enter variable references from either mapping mode or script mode.
+• Manual insertion: You can open an editable script area to manually enter variable references from either mapping mode or script mode.
 To add a new script on a target field, do one of the following:

-Double-click the field name.
+• Double-click the field name.

-in the upper right to open a menu of actions.
+• Hover over the target field and click the add icon add in the upper right to open a menu of actions.
 From the menu select Add Script:

-A referenced variable is visually displayed within the mapped target field, with a script icon added in the top right to indicate the field has a mapping:
+A referenced variable is visually displayed within the mapped target field, with a script icon script added in the top right to indicate the field has a mapping:

-To view or edit the mapping as a script, double-click the field name or click the script icon to open the editable script area for the target field in script mode:
+To view or edit the mapping as a script, double-click the field name or click the script icon script to open the editable script area for the target field in script mode:

 When dragging and dropping a variable to a target field that already has a mapping, you are presented with the option to copy the variable reference to your clipboard so that you can manually paste that reference into the script logic: